Congo’s Kabila doesn’t rule out seeking presidency in future

 KINSHASA, Congo (AP) — Congo’s President Joseph Kabila is stepping down after this month’s election but he doesn’t rule out seeking the post again in the future.

-In an interview with The Associated Press, Kabila said he hopes to continue to be active in tackling the vast challenges that remain in this mineral-rich but “complicated nation.”
-He said he has done what he could for Congo’s benefit since taking office in 2001 after the assassination of his father, Laurent Kabila.
+In a rare interview with The Associated Press, Kabila said he hopes to continue to be active in tackling the vast challenges in this mineral-rich but “complicated nation.”
+He said he has done “the best that we definitely could” for Congo’s benefit since taking office in 2001 after the assassination of his father, Laurent Kabila.
 But he said there is more to be done.

-“Well, I am not going to rule out anything in life,” Joseph Kabila said.
+“Well, I am not going to rule out anything in life,” Joseph Kabila, relaxed and smiling, said.
 “As long as you are alive and you have ideas as strong as you have, a vision, you should never rule out anything.”

-That kind of talk has worried Congo’s opposition, which fears that Joseph Kabila will rule from the shadows after stepping down if his preferred successor, ruling party candidate and former interior minister Emmanuel Ramazani Shadary, wins on Dec.
+That kind of talk has worried Congo’s opposition, which fears that Kabila will rule from the shadows if his preferred successor, ruling party candidate and former interior minister Emmanuel Ramazani Shadary, wins on Dec.
 23.

 Most Read Nation & World Stories